ViolaFlower/Re-Console/README.md

 # Need a server?
-If you enjoy this modpack, and want to play with friends using it whilst also supporting me, check out my BisectHosting code to get 25% off.
+If you enjoy this modpack, and want to play with friends using it whilst also supporting me, use code Raamviot50 at BisectHosting to get 25% off.
 You can also use the special [Serverside Software](https://modrinth.com/modpack/re-console-server-software) of Re-Console to improve performance.

 [![BisectHosting Partnership](https://cdn.modrinth.com/data/cached_images/3d811a958c28645cf1007ccc3d90cb282921bf7f.webp)](https://bisecthosting.com/raamviot50)